 This includes the introductory information that will allow any specialist to easily understand the idea and purpose of the project, its target audience, description of all parts of the project, and the parts that are subject to software testing.
 Most of the time, the project has a back-end, an administration system, as well as at least one mobile app.
 Sometimes the project may contain several administration systems or a website in addition to mobile applications.

 Links to the main project documents

-This includes everything that may be useful for QA specialists, including the links to project space, technical specification, project stack information, design source files, and a list of test logins and passwords.
+This includes everything that may be useful for QA specialists, including the links to project space, technical specifications, project stack information, design source files, and a list of test logins and passwords.

-Links to test checklists and test cases should be added in this block as soon as they are prepared.
+Links to test checklists, test scenarios and test cases should be added to this block as soon as they are prepared.
 At the start of the description in this section, links to document templates can be placed.